Know something about this song or lyrics?

 There is no hope ever of winning

-Be scared of living
+Oh, why fear death, be scared of living

-But I won't give up that quick
+I can't give up that quick

 My life is a candle and a wick

-In the end, we are waiting to be lit
+In the end we are waiting to be lit

 There's hope in the air